Trumpington: Politics

 Most of Trumpington falls within the electoral ward of Trumpington on Cambridge City Council, which is represented by three councilors.
-As of 2025, the three councilors are Ingrid Flaubert, Olaf Hauk and Nadya Lokhmotova, all of the Liberal Democrats.
+As of 2026, the three councilors are Olaf Hauk and Nadya Lokhmotova of the Liberal Democrats, and Ingrid Flaubert of the Green Party.
 Like the rest of Cambridge, the ward is an unparished area.
 A small southern area of the village is part of the parish of South Trumpington, which falls within the South Cambridgeshire district.
 For South Cambridgeshire District Council elections, the parish is part of the electoral ward of Harston and Comberton.